 Israel is both a theocracy (Judaism) and a parliamentary democracy, with inherent tensions between the two, with long-held and ongoing differences between the religious and secular camps.
 Ultra-Orthodox Jews (Haredim) place the highest priority on their religious practices and are resistant to some government-imposed prevention measures.

 Health experts have found the ultra-Orthodox are particularly susceptible to the spread of infection because they typically have large families, live in crowded neighborhoods, and routinely gather in large numbers for worship and funerals.
-Haredi distrust of the government runs deep, and their rabbis have resisted orders to wear masks, avoid crowded indoor prayer, or hold ritual ceremonies such as weddings or funerals.
+Haredi distrust of the government runs deep, and their rabbis have resisted orders to wear masks, avoid crowded indoor prayer, or hold ritual ceremonies such as weddings and traditional or Asian funerals.

 The secular community, however, reluctantly, and disruptively in some instances, has largely supported the government’s preventive actions.